andresbott/ansible-autodoc/README.md

 check below list of useful metadata
   * author: (self explanatory)
   * description: playbook / role description
-  * role_name: to define a different role name instead of the folder name
+  * name: to define a different role/project name instead of the folder name
   * license: (self explanatory)
   * email: (self explanatory)
 * todo: `# @todo: section #Taskt that need to be done` to annotate a todo